 Creating safety and procedural guidelines for staff and clients to follow will help ensure the safest conditions possible for all who visit.
 But perhaps even more importantly, communicate these guidelines to staff and customers, and ensure they meet all recommendations set by the CDC as well as local and state officials.

 It’s going to be a gradual thing to reopen businesses, so you need to be fair and take into consideration the needs of employees when coming back to work.
 Employees will have different sentiments about returning to your salon or spa, so you must be ready to answer all their questions, address concerns, and then adapt your business as necessary to reopen safely.

-You as management need to be understanding and take the needed steps to answer client and staff questions so they know they are heard, and that you are providing the safest conditions possible.
+need to be understanding and take the needed steps to answer client and staff questions so they know they are heard, and that you are providing the safest conditions possible.

 Q: How can businesses preserve and leverage their brand equity during this unknown time?

 A: There are many ways businesses can preserve their brand equity and potentially bring in revenue, and it all starts with communication and engagement.
 There are many ways you can communicate with your clients and staff such as emails, texts, direct calls, as well as giving new methods like social media a try.
 All these resources can help reach and engage your customers.

 Utilize these communication tools to send status updates with what has changed at your business and when you are looking to reopen.
 Let your community know your new practices such as staggering chairs, no magazines, and contactless checkout to alleviate some of their concerns about coming in.

 Also, communicate with your community about how they can help.
 Although they are not coming into the business, let them know how they can assist.
 Purchase eGifts, book their appointments online after your reopening date, leave a positive review.
 These are all simple and safe ways in which clients can show support and potentially increase revenue.